stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 of conception and expression was so great that I seemed to be receiving the message in ordinary English.

-    &ldquo;Joe Slater is dead,&rdquo;   came the soul-petrifying voice or agency from beyond the wall of sleep.
+     "Joe Slater is dead, "   came the soul-petrifying voice or agency from beyond the wall of sleep.
 My opened eyes sought the couch of pain in curious horror, but the blue eyes were still calmly gazing, and the countenance was still intelligently animated.
-&ldquo;He is better dead, for he was unfit to bear the active intellect of cosmic entity.
+ "He is better dead, for he was unfit to bear the active intellect of cosmic entity.
 His gross body could not undergo the needed adjustments between ethereal life and planet life.
 He was too much of an animal, too little a man; yet it is through his deficiency that you have come to discover me, for the cosmic and planet souls rightly should never meet.
 He has been